 Here is the text generated containing 3 paragraphs.

-Si vous aimez ce site, partagez-le : Tweeter
+Si vous aimez ce site, aidez-moi à le faire vivre :

 Dan Chess, a fellow classmate in the Columbia Science Honors Program, recalls Richard Stallman seeming a bit weird even among the students who shared a similar lust for math and science.
 "We were all geeks and nerds, but he was unusually poorly adjusted," recalls Chess, now a mathematics professor at Hunter College.
 "He was also smart as shit.
 I've known a lot of smart people, but I think he was the smartest person I've ever known."

-Lorem Ipsum is a free service for personnal, non-commercial use only: you may not distribute, copy, licence or sell any information or materials obtained form this site.
+Lorem Ipsum is a free service for personnal and commercial use: you may distribute, copy, licence or sell any information or materials obtained from this site.

-The layout and functions have been designed by Prélude and belong exclusively to Lorem Ipsum.
+The layout and functions have been designed by Prélude Prod and belong exclusively to Lorem Ipsum.